kanavbengani/Reversi/README.md

 - `Direction` -- A direction represents the offset of each hexagonal cell.
 - `ModelFeatures` -- A set of features that the model will be triggering to its listeners.
 All listeners to the model should implement the above interface.
-- `ReversiFactory` -- A factory class used to configure and create a game of Reversi.

 **Coordinate System**